The Common Program of the People's Republic of China 1949-1954

 Furthermore, Mao's growing impatience and fear of the emergence of "new rich peasants" and "capitalist elements" within society, coupled with his conviction that socialist factors were emerging daily, suggested an imperative to seize the moment.
 Internal party dynamics also played a part, with divisions regarding the speed of collectivization, and Mao strongly advocating for rapid transformation.
 This indicates that the "compromise" inherent in New Democracy was always viewed by Mao as a temporary tactical necessity, not a long-term goal.
 Once state power was consolidated, the ideological imperative for a more rapid, direct path to socialism superseded the gradualist approach.
 This shift also highlights the CCP's increasing centralization and Mao's growing assertiveness in directing policy, even at the expense of earlier theoretical formulations.

 Furthermore, while essential for achieving revolutionary victory, the methods of mass mobilization and the subsequent drive towards centralized party control, particularly in the post-1949 period, inadvertently undermined the very democratic elements initially envisioned in New Democracy.
 Mao's On New Democracy had advocated for "democratic centralism" and "universal and equal suffrage".
 The early years of the PRC did see achievements such as the abolition of feudal hierarchy and the equalization of gender differences.
 Mass movements were indeed powerful instruments for revolutionary victory, igniting political enthusiasm and participation among the populace.
 However, after 1949, Chinese democracy experienced a "severely degraded situation".
 The socialist transformation between 1953 and 1957 led to the establishment of a "party-state regime that controlled all aspects of society and economic life".
 The "mass line," originally intended to foster a dialectic between leaders and masses, shifted towards "mass mobilization" directed by top leadership, effectively eliminating any social force capable of checking the expanding party-state.
 The imperative for rapid socialist transformation and the consolidation of state power led to an increasing emphasis on centralism over democracy.
 Mass mobilization, while initially empowering, became a tool for top-down policy implementation and class warfare, rather than genuine democratic participation.
+In June 1953, Mao Zedong abandoned the earlier promise of New Democracy and introduced the "General Line of the Transitional Period."
+This new major policy, modelled after a Soviet precedent, was closely tied to the Five-Year Plan and socialist industrialization.
+The adoption of the General Line initiated a "socialist transformation," which involved a dramatic shift in the ownership of private industry.

-From 1949 onwards, the Chinese authorities began integrating private businesses into the state economy through "joint public-private enterprises."
-This new organizational model was essentially a partnership with the state, marking a definitive move toward complete socialization.
-Initially, the push for these joint ventures was gradual, but it eventually became the primary method for bringing all private enterprises under state ownership.
 Under this new structure, the government was the dominant partner.
 Private businessmen, while contributing all their assets, did not retain direct control.
 Instead, they participated in management as salaried employees, with the government primarily seeking their technical and managerial expertise.
 Initially, private owners received a percentage of annual profits as compensation.

-Richman (1969).
+Source: Richman (1969).
 Page 899

 figures are of the end of the year

 The CCP initially emphasized the need for public support and voluntary agreement from private owners to join these enterprises.
 However, subtle pressures, such as offers of cheaper raw materials and increased business opportunities, likely influenced private firms.
-The Chinese press often reported positive outcomes after conversion; for example, a Shanghai foundry claimed a 12% cost reduction and 18% output increase, while nine woolen knitting shops reported a 60% increase in turnover.
+The Chinese press often reported positive outcomes after conversion; for example, a Shanghai foundry claimed a 12% cost reduction and 18% output increase, while nine woollen knitting shops reported a 60% increase in turnover.
 Despite these reported successes, only about 1,000 joint firms had been established by 1954.
 These were predominantly larger industrial companies, which the authorities stated accounted for 13.3% of the combined industrial output of capitalist and joint enterprises.

-Frazier (2004).
+Source: Frazier (2004).
 Page 134

 Between 1953 and 1956, Shanghai underwent a significant shift in its industrial landscape, moving from a predominantly private-sector model to one dominated by jointly owned and state-controlled enterprises.
 In 1953, 29,485 private industrial enterprises were the backbone of Shanghai's industry, responsible for a remarkable 99% of the city's total industrial output.
 However, by 1956, this had dramatically changed.
 These private businesses were consolidated and transformed into 16,768 jointly owned enterprises, which, by then, produced 66.5% of Shanghai's industrial output value.

-Hirita (2024).
+Source: Hirita (2024).
 Page 147

 In 1952, not all State-Owned Enterprises (SOEs) were under the direct control of Beijing.
 Out of 9,517 total SOEs in China, local governments at various levels owned the majority.
-However, the 2,254 SOEs (23.7%) that belonged to the central government were far more significant, accounting for a remarkable **71.6% of the total industrial output**.
+However, the 2,254 SOEs (23.7%) that belonged to the central government were far more significant, accounting for a remarkable 71.6% of the total industrial output.
 This meant that while local governments managed a larger number of smaller SOEs, Beijing's control was concentrated on larger, more crucial enterprises like the Angang steelworks.
-During the same period, the number of state-owned industrial enterprises in Shanghai saw a modest increase, growing from 246 in 1953 to 279 in 1956.
-Despite their smaller number, these state-owned entities contributed significantly, accounting for just over 33% of Shanghai's industrial output value by 1956.
-China's shift towards socialism, beginning with the "General Line" in October 1953, didn't unfold as a meticulously planned progression.
-Instead, it accelerated unexpectedly, outpacing even the Communist Party leaders' initial projections.
-This rapid pace was not solely a result of Mao Zedong's ideological drive or personal urgency.
-It was significantly influenced by the practical incentives that factory owners encountered under the New Democracy.

 However, this transformation was far from a smooth, predetermined path.
 It was a highly contested and contingent process, more so than previously acknowledged.
-The policies concerning private industry often appear to have been ad hoc responses to emerging economic challenges in 1950s China.
+The policies concerning private industry often appears to have been ad hoc responses to emerging economic challenges in 1950s China.
 The unforeseen consequences of these policies ultimately propelled both the Party and private businesses toward socialization at a speed no one had anticipated or planned for in that pivotal decade's early years.

 Ho (2000).
 Pages 30-31 [↩] [Cite]